Emurasoft/excel-csv-import-help/en.md

 1. Export type dropdown

     Choose between copying the result from a text box or downloading the exported CSV file.
-The File option is only available for Excel Online because the save as dialog box does not appear on desktop platforms.
+The File option is only available for Excel Online because the "save as" dialog box does not appear on desktop platforms.

 <img src="https://raw.githubusercontent.com/Emurasoft/excel-csv-import-help/master/images/export/encoding.png?raw=true" width="350px" />